nojhan/tunnelmon/README.md

 `tunnelmon` targets Linux operating systems, and depends on:
 * `openssh-client`
-* `python3`
+* `python` version 3.8 at least.

-You may want to install the recommend pacages also:
+You may also want to install the recommend packages:
 * `autossh`